THE PROCESS OF EXPORTING AMERICA CONTINUES UNABATED

-Few service activities are immune to the outsourcing threat.
-We are marooned on an island of service activities – we have no choice but to fight our way out.
-If the United States is to avoid a nuclear winter in its service industries it has no choice but to excel in service, do so at globally competitive prices, and do so now.
+We are now marooned on an island of service activities.
+Approximately 80% of our GDP and 80% of our employment base is engaged in services.
+We have no choice but to fight our way out.
+If the United States is to avoid a nuclear winter in its service industries it has no choice but to excel in services, do so at globally competitive prices, and do so now.
 Business and government policies need to be crafted consistent with this emerging challenge to our sovereignty or the consequences will be dire.

 We are no longer playing a domestic zero-sum game.
 The threat now is that if we lose business to an offshore location we may stand no chance of recovering that lost business.
 Exhibit A is manufacturing: the door has been slammed shut on American manufacturing.
 As to services, the most we can say is that the door remains uncomfortably ajar.

 If manufacturing slipped away from the United States in a generation, it won’t take nearly as long for service activities—more easily outsourceable than manufacturing ever was—to disappear from our shores.
 Few service activities are immune to the outsourcing threat.
 The process, unfortunately, is already well on its way not just in low value-add areas but in high-impact corridors such as the life sciences, software engineering, product design, technical support, and financial services.
 It is distressing, and we should take note, that the balance of payments difference between exports and imports in these vital areas is now a horse race – our exports exceeding imports by about $40 billion – with little margin for error.
 If we were the economic powerhouse we believe we are this would be no contest.